IT008-2025-Nhom20/ImageAutomate/docs/blocks/PixelateBlock.md

 # Pixelate Block

 ## Description
-Applies pixelation effect by downsampling and upscaling blocks of pixels.
-Useful for anonymization, stylization, or mosaic effects.
+The Pixelate Block applies a pixelation effect by downsampling and upscaling blocks of pixels.
+This is used for anonymization, stylization, or mosaic effects.

 ## Configuration Parameters